 All the nominees are currently directors and have been for the periods indicated.
-Mr. Fountain retired from the Board on November 30, 2019.

 The Chair, together with the Board, and after review by the Corporate Governance - Nomination, Compensation and Succession Committee (GOCOM), identifies potential candidates for nomination to the Board.
 The recommendation of potential Board members is undertaken to ensure overall diversity of experience, backgrounds, skills and geographic representation of Board members.